-- Jewelry, like engagement rings, are covered up to $1,500 on your renters or homeowners insurance policy.
+- Jewelry theft is covered for up to $1,500 on your renters or homeowners insurance policy.

 - Purchasing Extra Coverage (also known as scheduling) for your engagement ring means that if it gets lost, stolen, or damaged, you can get it replaced, without paying a deductible.